HuangYG123/CurricularFace/README.md

 You can change the experimental setting by simply modifying the parameter in the config.py

 ## Model
-The IR101 pretrained model can be downloaded.
+The IR101 pretrained model can be downloaded here.
-IR101 Backbone:
 [Baidu Cloud](link: https://pan.baidu.com/s/1bu-uocgSyFHf5pOPShhTyA
 passwd: 5qa0),
 [Google Drive](https://drive.google.com/open?id=1upOyrPzZ5OI3p6WkA5D5JFYCeiZuaPcp)